 Small Business Administration

-- The SBA’s Economic Injury Disaster Loan (EIDL) program is accepting applications from agricultural businesses, including those in the production of food and fiber, ranching, and raising of livestock, aquaculture, and all other farming and agricultural related industries.
+- The SBA’s Economic Injury Disaster Loan (EIDL) program is accepting applications from small businesses, private non-profits, and agricultural businesses.

 - SBA allows small businesses with existing loans to defer payments by up to six months to supplement their cash flow during the crisis.
 Those businesses should reach out to their lenders to talk about this sort of modification.